 When it comes to making healthier food choices, cooking at home is where it’s at.
 Cooking gives you more control over ingredients, preparation methods, and portion size compared to restaurants or take-out.

-But between juggling family, commuting, work, and exercise, most of us don’t have the time or energy to cook during the week.
+Even while working from home, juggling family and exercise, most of us don’t have the time or energy to cook during the week.
 That’s where the idea of meal prep comes in – you carve out a few hours on the weekend or whenever you have time to do the bulk of your cooking so you have healthy meals ready to eat during the busy work week.

 Sounds great, right?
 But in practice, it can not only be time-consuming but also BORING to eat the same thing day after day.
 Plus, the images of beautifully stacked Tupperware you see all over social media can be intimidating.
 Luckily meal prep does NOT have to look perfect or be repetitive to help you eat healthier.